odea-project/qAlgorithms/report/report.md

 will not occur once more.
 An alternative approach is binning is a mass window.
-Given a more elaborate structure of of discarded points, for example organising them in steps of 0.5 mz, the area needed for binning is
+Given a more elaborate structure of of discarded points, for example organising them in steps of 0.5 mz, the area needed for binning is ßßß

+While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control the generated values.
+This test would, depending on calculation effort, not be included as part of the standard DQSB function.
+Instead it seves as a control of clustering validity unrelated to the test statistic used for binning.
+One possible measure for this is the Quadratic Renyi’s Negentropy Separation [@martinsNewClusteringSeparation2015], which is interesting since it decides if two generated clusters should be combined.
+Since it does not depend on the error of a point, bins with suboptimal separation could be detected even if the grouping itself is correct.

 Isotope ratio priorisation during binning